The City of Cape Town nearly reached Day Zero in April but was pushed to at least 2019 thanks to the rain and strict use of water.

-Officials had predicted that the city will run out of water on May 11, but that date has since been pushed to June 4 thanks to strict water consumption rules that have been implemented.
+Officials had predicted that the city will run out of water on May 11,2018 but that date has since been pushed indefinitely.
+But Day Zero still remains a threat to watch.

-Cape Town inhabitants have been limited to just 13 gallons of water per day per person, while water use for agriculture has been reduced significantly, says Ian Neilson, the city’s executive deputy mayor.
+Early this year, Cape Town inhabitants were limited to just 13 gallons of water per day per person, while water use for agriculture has been reduced significantly, says Ian Neilson, the city’s executive deputy mayor.

 “Cape Town is not going to be the only city on this continent that’s going to suffer significant water shortage,” Says Jean-Pierre Labuschagne, an infrastructure expert with global accounting firm Deloitte.

-The city is being supplied with 505,000 cubic metres of water a day, against a demand of 760,000 cubic metres a day forcing the water to ration water through the equitable distribution programme.
+The city was being supplied with 505,000 cubic metres of water a day, against a demand of 760,000 cubic metres a day forcing the Nairobi Water and Sewerage company to ration water through the equitable distribution programme.

 “Cape Town is not going to be the only city on this continent that’s going to suffer significant water shortage-Says Jean“–Pierre Labuschagne.

-The Ghana Water Company on the other hand, announced last month that it would ration water in the capital, Accra, and other parts of the country due to insufficient rain and pollution of water bodies.
+The Ghana Water Company on the other hand early January announced that it would ration water in the capital, Accra, and other parts of the country due to insufficient rain and pollution of water bodies.

 “We are sorry to inform the consuming public that the situation has led to intermittent water supply in most cities and towns in the country,” said Stanley Martey, communications director of the national company.
-The rate of evaporation of water bodies nationwide has become alarming and there will be consequences for some communities, he said.
+The rate of evaporation of water bodies nationwide has become alarming and there will be consequences for some communities, he said at the time.

 Water rationing could be a short term measure to manage water crisis in Africa, but for Mr Labuschagne, water infrastructure must be given top priority.